 In the United States, colorectal cancer is the third most common cancer.
 However, the number of deaths from the disease has decreased as a result of improved tests that allow early detection of the cancer, when it can be more easily treated.
 Physical activity and a good diet are associated with a decreased incidence of colorectal cancer.
 There are approximately 140,000 cases of colon and rectal cancer diagnosed in the United States every year.

 Treatment options overview

 Treatment options for colorectal cancer depend on the stage of the tumor—that is, how far it has spread or how deeply it is affecting the intestinal wall and other tissues as well as whether it is located in the colon or rectum.
 In general, patients with colon cancer receive post-operative chemotherapy if the lymph nodes are positive.
-For rectal cancer, patients with positive nodes or who have tumors that extend into the fat surrounding the rectum receive chemotherapy plus radiation, most often before surgery.
-Treatment is also determined by the patient's age, medical history, overall health, and tolerance for specific medications and therapies.
+For rectal cancer, most patients who have positive nodes or who have tumors that extend into the fat surrounding the rectum receive chemotherapy plus radiation before surgery.
+Treatment is also tailored to the patient's age, medical history, overall health, and tolerance for specific medications and therapies.

 Standard options include:

 - Partial colectomy (also called partial bowel resection)—The tumor and normal tissue on either side of the diseased area in the colon are removed.
 The surgeon then reconnects the healthy colon.
 Sometimes the physician may have to create a temporary colostomy, or an opening for solid waste from the bowel to a special bag a patient wears outside the body, until the healthy tissue has healed.
 At times, the colostomy is permanent.